 Around my house dying of Easter eggs hasn’t changed much since I was a little kid.
 We always go to the store buy one of those kits that you put a little color tablet into vinegar and then place your eggs into the solution.
 The only thing that has really changed since I was a kid with those kits is that it now come with stickers and sometimes a white crayon to draw on your egg first.
+This is super messy and normally ends up with someone spilling a cup of dye.
+This year I thought I would try something else and I have found this Easy Easter Egg Dying is the BEST way to dye Easter Eggs with kids!

 With two little kids under the age of five in our house, our eggs always end up this brownish color because they think it’s fun to dip them in each cup of color.
 I wanted to have a fun way to dye our eggs without ending up with gross colored eggs.